 "By comparing three types of PE-based stars, the researchers could study how the different structures affected their physical properties, such as self-assembly and crystallinity," says Konstantinos Ntetsikas, who led the experimental work at KAUST.
 “The next step is to synthesize more PE-based star polymers with varied compositions and study their self-assembly behavior,” he says.

-The researchers plan to incorporate polymers that make the materials more soluble, for example, to compare how the stars behave in solution.
+The researchers plan to incorporate polymers that make the materials more soluble, to compare how the stars behave in solution, for example.
 The hydroxyl group at the end of the PE arm could also be used to attach more polymer molecules onto the star, producing even more complex architectures with unprecedented properties.

 “With the knowledge achieved from this and other studies, we can design and synthesize the polymers to precisely achieve targeted material properties,” says Edwin L. Thomas at Rice University in Houston, Texas, who collaborated with Hadjichristidis’s team on the research.
 “Our future work will be aimed at finding processing conditions that will enable the PE arms to have much higher crystallinities, even above 90 percent.”